Service Delivery Data Storage

 (2004) Accountability and Resource Management System (ARMS)

-The Accountability and Resource Management System (ARMS) which hosts and supports a web based case management and labour force database system.
+The Accountability and Resource Management System (ARMS) hosts and supports a web-based case management and labour force database system.
 ARMS is used by many Indigenous Skills and Employment Training Strategy Agreement Holders (ISETSAH, formerly known as ASETS) to meet case management and accountability requirements.
-As a result of this, ARMS is being used in more than 120 First Nations.
-Some of the First Nations are ISETS sub agreement holders and use ARMS in that capacity, including all of the BC, ML, and PEI ISETS, and approximately half of the ISETS in Ontario and Manitoba.
-Other First Nations use ARMS as a labourforce database or to track client participation in various Indigenous Services Canada (ISC, formerly INAC) funded programs.
+As a result of this, ARMS is being used in more than 120 First Nations communities.
+Some of the First Nations are ISETSAH sub-agreement holders and use ARMS in that capacity, including all of the BC, MTL, and PEI ISETSAH, and approximately half of the ISETSAH in Ontario and Manitoba.
+Other First Nations use ARMS as a labour force database or to track client participation in various Indigenous Services Canada (ISC, formerly INAC) funded programs.

 AES has also successfully conducted several large evaluations for ESDC over the last ten years.
-These evaluations focused on Indigenous labour market program and involved designing and conducting surveys both on and off reserve.
+These evaluations focused on Indigenous labour market programs and involved designing and conducting surveys both on and off reserves.

 (2015) Research on Common Indicators for Career and Employment Services

-AES/ARMS was part of a Canadian Career Development Foundation (CCDF) team funded by the Policy Research Directorate of Human Resources and Skills Development Canada (HRSDC) to develop and conduct research on common indicators in employment and career services.
-Worked with the project team to help develop the indicators and then designed and developed a web-based system to capture data and report on the indicators developed.
+AES/ARMS was part of a Canadian Career Development Foundation (CCDF) team that was funded by the Policy Research Directorate of Human Resources and Skills Development Canada (HRSDC) to develop and conduct research on common indicators in employment and career services.
+Working alongside the project team to help develop the indicators, a web-based system was then designed and developed to capture data and report on the indicators developed.
 After development, the web-based system was deployed to the field and used by groups of employment counselors in New Brunswick, Quebec, and Saskatchewan to capture data on indicators, outcomes, and interventions.